Police Squad!: Direction

+I knew the Zuckers from second unit on Rock 'n' Roll High School and Kentucky Fried Movie and had turned down Airplane! – don't ask!
+When they got Police Squad! going, they asked me to do the second one.
+It only lasted six episodes, two of which I directed.

+ABC had no idea what to do with the show, which had no laugh track and resembled a rerun of a '60s program.
+The network kept changing the time slot so no one could find it, and people casually switching it on thought it really was an old TV show!
+Like they did in their features, the boys used real TV episodes as their template, mostly a '50s Lee Marvin series called M Squad.
+It was lots of fun to do and was the first thing I ever directed on a studio lot.
+I prefer the TV show to the later Naked Gun movies.

 Cancellation

 ABC announced the cancellation of Police Squad! after four of its six episodes had aired in March 1982.
 The final two episodes were aired that summer.
 In an interview for the DVD release of the series, Nielsen said ABC entertainment president Tony Thomopoulos asserted Police Squad! was canceled because viewers had to pay close attention to the show in order to get much of the humor: "the viewer had to watch it in order to appreciate it".
-Nielsen also thought the premise was more effective in the successful Naked Gun films because the much larger screen size in a cinema increases the visual gags.
+Nielsen also thought the premise was more effective in the successful Naked Gun films because the much larger screen size in a cinema increases the efficacy of the visual gags.
 In its annual "Cheers and Jeers" issue, TV Guide magazine called the explanation for the cancellation "the most stupid reason a network ever gave for ending a series".

 Home media

 In 1985, Paramount Home Video first released all six episodes of the show on VHS, Betamax, and LaserDisc formats as two separate volumes: Police Squad!: Help Wanted! and More!
 Police Squad!, each with three episodes in their production order.
 Paramount and CBS DVD first released the series on DVD in 2006 in a keep case on one disc.
 The episodes are in airing order from ABC.
 The DVD extras include production notes from network executives, a "freeze-frame" that was filmed but never used, bloopers, casting tests, and an interview with Nielsen.
 Zucker, Abrahams, and Zucker, producer Robert K. Weiss, and writer Robert Wuhl recorded audio commentary for the first, third, and sixth episodes.
 Critics universally praised how the show was still funny after more than 20 years.
 The series was released in Blu-ray format in the US on April 14, 2020.